jpfogato/neovim_config/README.md

 # Neovim settings repository

-This repository holds my Neovim plugins' and their settings.
+This repository holds my Neovim plugins and their settings.
 It also provides a shell script to install all dependencies to it automatically.

 Contained plugins: